 Everyone 3-in-1 Soap can be used as a body wash, a bubble bath, a shave gel, and even a shampoo.
 Although this brand does offer options with fragrances, they are made with 100% pure essential oils and not the nasty chemicals that are found in other fragrances.
 It also contains vitamins B5 and E to keep your skin glowing.

-Dr. Bronner’s has been a favorite among many organic personal care product communities.
-Although this soap does say that it is for babies, it is suitable for everyone.
-It contains no fragrances, so it is a good choice for those with allergies and sensitive skin.
-The pure castile soap base provides a rich lather and the nourishing organic vegan ingredients give you hydrated and smooth skin.
+Dr. Bronner’s has been a favorite for years among many organic personal care product communities.
+It is an excellent choice for those with allergies and sensitive skin.
+We love the Hemp Peppermint however the Lavender is perfect to wind down after a long day and the uncounted is perfect for even the most delicate baby skin.
+The pure castile soap base provides a rich lather and the nourishing organic vegan ingredients makes your skin hydrated and smooth.
 This product is certified organic by the USDA National Organic Program and is certified Vegan by Vegan Action.
 It’s also a bonus that you get so much product for a fairly reasonable price!

 Finding the best non-toxic body wash for you may be just the beginning of your healthy beauty routine or just another addition.
 Whatever the case may be, now you have a lot of wonderful products to choose from.